smswithoutborders/SMSWithoutBorders-Gateway-Client/src/README.md

 ```

 ### Sending out SMS messages Using OpenAPI
-<p>With <b>[OpenAPI](https://smswithoutborders-openapi.readthedocs.io/en/latest/overview.html)</b>, you can send out single and bulk SMS messages through the Gateway Client.
-After the gateway client as a system service or manually, you are good to start sending out SMS messages.</p>
+With [OpenAPI](https://smswithoutborders-openapi.readthedocs.io/en/latest/overview.html), you can send out single and bulk SMS messages through the Gateway Client.
+After the gateway client as a system service or manually, you are good to start sending out SMS messages.

 ### Setting up on Raspberry pi (tested on 4B)